scottmsilver/iftop-telegraf-influx/README.md

 # iftop-telegraf
-Collect iftop metrics and send them via telegraf format (and then import them how you like - I use Influx/Grafana)
+Collect iftop metrics and send them via telegraf influx format (and then import them how you like - I use Influx/Grafana)

 # To install